Outcomes4Me Secures $21M in Funding Learn more >>

 Maybe you looked into genetic testing a few years ago and were told you didn’t qualify for coverage.
-Or perhaps the potential cost was so high that you decided not to move forward.
+Or perhaps the potential cost was so high you decided to wait.
 It might be time to look again.
-The world of genetics is changing quickly, and so are the rules for insurance coverage.
-New research, updated clinical guidelines, and even advancements in AI are making it easier for doctors to identify who is at risk.
-This means that the criteria for genetic testing for breast cancer insurance coverage have expanded, and you may be eligible now even if you weren’t before.
-Let’s explore what’s new and how it could affect you.
+The world of genetics is changing quickly, and so are the rules for brca test insurance.
+Thanks to new research and updated clinical guidelines, the BRCA testing insurance coverage criteria have expanded.
+This means you may be eligible now, even if you weren’t before.
+Here’s what you need to know about the changes and how they could affect you.

 View your personalized treatment plan in the Outcomes4Me app